github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/customizing-a-workflow-for-triaging-your-notifications.md

 For example, you may decide to follow up in this order:
   - Issues and pull requests you're assigned to.
 Immediately close any issues or pull requests you can and add updates.
 As needed, save notifications to review later.
   - Review notifications in the saved inbox, especially unread updates.
-If the thread is no longer relevant, uncheck {% octicon "bookmark" aria-label="The bookmark icon" %} to remove the notification from the saved inbox and unsave it.
+If the thread is no longer relevant, deselect {% octicon "bookmark" aria-label="The bookmark icon" %} to remove the notification from the saved inbox and unsave it.

 ## Managing lower-priority notifications